Home

 1. First you must score the skin on the pork leg shank.
 This is done by carefully slicing through the skin and fat with a knife without cutting into the meat.
 Cut across diagonally and then cut across horizontally creating 1 inch diamond cuts across the skin.

-Add 2 garlic gloves lightly crushed and peeled, 8-10 bay leaves and 1 gallon(4 litres) of cold water.
+Add 2 garlic gloves lightly crushed and peeled, 8-10 bay leaves and 1 gallon(4 liters) of cold water.
 Submerge the roast in the brine and refrigerate 8-24 hours.

 3. Remove roast from the brine, rinse under cold water and pat dry with a paper towel.